patriciageo3/video-player/README.md

 * Scrub through the video using your mouse
 * Fullscreen
 * View progress and full-time of video at any moment during playing
-* Play videos from your computer
+* Play custom videos from your computer

 ## Authors